rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-resources-setup/load-balancer-and-ingress-controller/ingress-configuration.md

 If you use this option, Ingress routes requests for a hostname to the service or workload that you specify.

-1. Specify a path of type `Prefix` and a specify a path such as `/`.
+1. Specify a path of type `Prefix` and specify a path such as `/`.
 1. Add a **Target Service**.
-1. **Optional:** If you want specify a workload or service when a request is sent to a particular hostname path, add a **Path** for the target.
+1. **Optional:** If you want to specify a workload or service when a request is sent to a particular hostname path, add a **Path** for the target.
 For example, if you want requests for `www.mysite.com/contact-us` to be sent to a different service than `www.mysite.com`, enter `/contact-us` in the **Path** field.
 Typically, the first rule that you create does not include a path.
 1. Enter the **Port** number that each target operates on.

 ## Certificates